Carthus

 Preface

-Although understandably overlooked by fans trying to jump from one Lord of Cinder to the next, the Catacombs of Carthus still provides some of the most charming bits of worldbuilding in all of Dark Souls III, (DS3) combining various elements from past games into something truly novel for the series and fantasy games as a whole.
+Although understandably overlooked by fans trying to jump from one Lord of Cinder to the next, the Catacombs of Carthus provides some of the most charming bits of worldbuilding in all of Dark Souls III, (DS3) combining various elements from past games into something truly novel for the series and fantasy games as a whole.
 This elevates the area above the generic crypt level, though I would argue that the execution is far less successful than it was with the Catacombs and the Tomb of the Giants of the original Dark Souls.
 (DS1) However, so long as we are willing to look past the trite aesthetic, we can still find a true diamond in the rough to excite the imagination.

 The Blood-Red Dunes

-Some have put forth the notion that Carthus has replaced or succeeded the Dark Souls II (DS2) nation of Jugo, and there are definitely good reasons to make the connection.
+Fans have put forth the notion that Carthus has replaced or succeeded the Dark Souls II (DS2) nation of Jugo, and there are definitely good reasons to make the connection.
 Both were desert nations identified by their warriors and pyromancers, and no such country is ever referenced in the Old World.
 Moreover, the regions surrounding Drangleic had a much more lenient stance concerning magic overall.
-One would be hard pressed to imagine the Way of White permitting heretical pyromancy to be widely practiced in Carthus.
+One would be hard-pressed to imagine the Way of White permitting heretical pyromancy to be widely practiced in Carthus.
 By contrast, the holy powers that be in Jugo’s part of the world didn’t have such a stranglehold over the magical culture, leaving both pyromancy and sorcery generally accepted and even taught alongside one another.
-And given that Jugo is never once mentioned in DS3 despite the presence of one of its desert pyromancers in-game, it is quite possible that Carthus was the country that emerged after Jugo’s implicit dissolution in the events since DS2.
+And given that Jugo is never once mentioned in DS3 despite the presence of one of its desert pyromancers in-game, it is possible that Carthus was the country that emerged after Jugo’s implicit dissolution in the events since DS2.

-We never encountered any warriors of Jugo in DS2 besides Benhart, who wielded his own unique blade, but Carthus soldiers were known for wielding curved swords — including curved greatswords, kukri throwing knives, and shotels — and enhancing them with sharp gems conducive to dexterous swordsmen.
+Carthus warriors dress in lighter protection such as cloth, leather, and chain mail.
+While unconventional, the choice of greater vulnerability was a necessary trade-off for power.
+That intent is, again, conveyed through the country’s blades.
 Although both require great strength and dexterity to wield, the standard sword is the heaviest singular curved sword in-game while the greatsword is the lightest of its class.
-These and the other weapons were all designed with one goal in mind: to give their impressive wielders as much cutting power without dragging them down.
-The result was a quick and agile sword technique that led enemies around like a “cloud of sand”, making the more commonly weightier soldiers of other nations struggle to keep up.
-And once struck, the blows almost guaranteed they would die of the profuse blood loss from their wounds if not the initial cut.
-Carthus blades were thus dyed scarlet as much because of their effectiveness in bleeding opponents as the Carthus soldiers’ use of a viscous plant secretion to amplify said effect.
+These and other armaments were all designed with one goal in mind: to give their impressive wielders as much cutting power without dragging them down.
+The result was a quick and agile sword technique that led enemies around like a “cloud of sand”, making the weightier soldiers of other nations struggle to keep up.
+Aiding this, the Carthus Milkring and Bloodring enabled swordsmen to become more dexterous, evasive, and slippery as they rolled around before the decisive slice.
+With this darting back and forth rendering them invisible save for dust clouds, they really were like a cutting wind across the barren desert.
+And once struck, the blows all but guaranteed death to blood loss if not the initial cut.

 Pyromancy of Carthus, country of the sand.
 Enhances right-hand weapon with fire.